mir-dataset-loaders/mirdata/docs/source/contributing.rst

 This will also engage users to use the dataloader!
 For many more examples, see the `datasets folder <https://github.com/mir-dataset-loaders/mirdata/tree/master/mirdata/datasets>`_.
 .. note::
-    If the dataset you are trying to integrate stores every clip in a separated compressed file, it cannot be currently supported by soundata.
+    If the dataset you are trying to integrate stores every clip in a separated compressed file, it cannot be currently supported by Mirdata.
 Feel free to open and issue to discuss a solution (hopefully for the near future!)

 .. _add_tests: